dailytutorfor.you

 Solution: Always follow the brainstorming process.

-❌ Mistake 2: Ignore Test Failures
+❌ Mistake 2: Ignoring Test Failures

 Agent: Test failed.
 Should I fix it?
 User: Skip for now, I'll fix later